EightBitByte/quotes/README.md

 > God, grant me the serenity<br>To accept the things I cannot change<br>Courage to change the things I can<br>And wisdom to know the difference.<br>Living one day at a time, enjoying one moment a time<br>Accepting hardships as the pathway to peace<br>Taking, as Jesus did, this sinful world<br>As it is, not as I would have it<br>Trusting that He will make all things right<br>If I surrender to His Will<br>That I may be reasonably happy in this life<br>And surpremely happy with You forever in the next.<br>Amen, amen, amen

 Andy Mineo<br><br>

+> That's a great way to look at failure — you either succeed, or you learn.
+Are either of those situations negative?
+No, c'mon man!

+Sam Sulek<br><br>